-Rajnath Singh’s statement “Because of the rampant misuse of the word (secularism), there have been instances of tension in the society” was second most hilarious thing I have heard this week.
+Rajnath Singh‘s statement “Because of the rampant misuse of the word (secularism), there have been instances of tension in the society” was the second most hilarious thing I have heard this week.
 The biggest misuse in recent times has been of words ‘Hinduism’ and quote ‘Bhartiya Sanskriti’ (the phrase never stops being funny) – we all know who is misusing them.

-Rajnath Singh also hold credits for the third most hilarious statement – that BR Ambedkar had never thought of putting the term ‘secularism’ in the Preamble as it was “in-built in the Indian system”.
+Rajnath Singh also holds credits for the third most hilarious statement – that BR Ambedkar had never thought of putting the term ‘secularism’ in the Preamble as it was “in-built in the Indian system”.
 I mean, if it was in-built, the amendment only made it more explicit – far easier to understand.
 Right?
 Why is so much concerned about it?
 To think that this guy is our Minister of Home affairs!

-The statement topping the list of hilarious statements of the week was, of course, when N. Modi announced a ‘debate’ on increasing incidences of intolerance.
+The statement topping the list of hilarious statements of the week was, of course, when N. Modi announced a ‘debate’ on increased incidences of intolerance.
 I mean what is supposed to mean by word ‘debate’ – is he denying any increase in incidences?
 Or, whether or not his government will take any actions?
 Ask him any questions and his answers are obscure party slogans; you will never see him talking in terms of specific actions his party is taking in this regard.
 His speech on 28th was far better than all Kapil Sharma’s performances.

 And, also, are our politicians clever enough to be able to’debate’?
 Did he forget that it involves intellectual effort?